malmujadib/MemeMe2/README.md

 # MemeMe2
 overview

-a Program that take a photo and add comment to upside and downside the picture.
-Also you can share it with others.
+An app that enables a user to take a picture, and add text at the top and bottom to form a meme, and share that meme on Facebook and Twitter and also by SMS or email.
+In this project, sent memes will appear in a tab view with two tabs: a table view and a collection view.

 Requirements